Iconic Surrey species

 A selection of wildlife species define our natural landscape in Surrey, which is home to nationally scarce mammals, birds, insects and reptiles.

-We have a stunning mixture of landscapes in Surrey, from the beautiful chalk meadows of the North Downs, to the vast heathlands of the Thames Basin and the sites we look after are home to a wide range of habitats and wildlife and include ancient woodland, heathland, species-rich grassland and wetland.
+From the beautiful chalk meadows of the North Downs, to the vast heathlands of the Thames Basin, the sites we look after are some of the best places to visit in Surrey for nature lovers and are home to a wide range of species.

 What is it?